 How to Fix Galaxy S8 Apps that Aren’t Full-Screen

-Another big problem we continue to see and read about is apps not being full-screen.
-With a big 5.8 or 6.2-inch Quad-HD screen that’s long and skinny, some apps don’t use the entire space.
+Another problem that most people shouldn’t face anymore is apps not using the entire screen.
+With a big 5.8 or 6.2-inch Quad-HD screen that’s long and skinny, some apps have black bars at the top/bottom.
 This is simply because of the aspect ratio, similar to 16:9 widescreen movies back in the day having black bars.
 And thankfully, there’s an extremely easy and quick fix.

 So far most apps work just fine and scale properly, but some don’t.
 If so follow these steps to fix the issue.

 - Pull down the notification bar and head into Settings (gear-shaped icon near the top right)